bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/export.md

 It is important to note the following:

--   You need to include this script in your HTML with a [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element of type=“module”, so that it gets recognized as a module and dealt with appropriately.
+-   You need to include this script in your HTML with a [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element of type="module”, so that it gets recognized as a module and dealt with appropriately.
 -   You can’t run JS modules via a `file://` URL — you’ll get [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors.
 You need to run it via an HTTP server.

 ### Using the default export